Appeals of OWC Court Decisions in Louisiana Workers Compensation

 Issues of law are reviewed de novo, which means the Court of Appeal does not even consider the trial court's judgment and considers the case "anew" or from scratch.
 So if the Court of Appeal finds that the trial court incorrectly interpreted or applied the law, the Court of Appeal must apply the correct legal standard and review the case from scratch in order to make factual findings under the correct legal standard.

 But issues of fact are reviewed under the manifest error or clearly wrong standard of appellate review, which means that the Court of Appeal must not determine not whether the trial court was right or wrong, but whether the trial court's conclusion was a reasonable one.
 So when there are two permissible views of the evidence, a trial court's choice between them can never be manifestly erroneous or clearly wrong.
 Thus, if the trial court's findings are reasonable, the Court of Appeal may not reverse the trial court, even the Court of Appeal is convinced that had it been sitting as the trier of fact, it would have weighed the evidence differently.

 Issues of Law are Easier to Win on Than Issues of Fact

-An injured employee stands a far better chance of winning on appeal if the employee can show legal error rather than implicitly acknowledging that the Judge understood the law but nonetheless got the facts wrong.
+An injured employee stands a far better chance of winning on appeal if the employee can show a legal error rather than implicitly acknowledging that the Judge understood the law but nonetheless got the facts wrong.